 Chat tip #1: Double-tap on your phone for a thumbs up

 Ah, the thumbs up.
 A quick way to say “sounds good” or “I approve”.
-And if you’re expressing this sentiment through your phone, simply double-tap a message and the thumbs up react will be applied - rather like Instagram!
+And if you’re expressing this sentiment through your phone, simply double-tap a message, and the thumbs-up reaction will be applied - rather like Instagram!

 Chat tip #2: Marking messages as unread

 If you’ve ever clapped your eyes on a chat message and thought to yourself, “I’ll get back to this later”, stay organised by marking messages as unread.
 This will keep them in your inbox, with the dark red dot and bold text of a message you’ve yet to answer.

 A word or eleven of warning, though, for any 1-1 conversations: this will not remove the read receipt for the other person.